jpgoldberg/python-hostname/docs/source/overview.rst

 >>> hn.labels
 [b'foo', b'bar', b'example']

+If, however, the candidate hostname is not valid, initialization will raise an exception.
-Otherwise it will raise an exception, which will contain some information about why validation failed.
+The specific exception will contain information about why validation failed.
 The full list of expections is documented in :doc:`exceptions`.

 There are also a number of :ref:`sec-flags` for changing the default behavior.